Votadini: The Roman period

-In the 1st century the Romans recorded the Votadini as a British tribe.
+In the 1st century AD the Romans recorded the Votadini as a British tribe.
 Between 138–162 they came under direct Roman military rule as occupants of the region between Hadrian's and the Antonine Walls.
 Then when the Romans drew back to Hadrian's Wall the Votadini became a friendly buffer state, getting the rewards of alliance with Rome without being under its rule, until about 400 when the Romans withdrew from southern Great Britain.
 Quantities of Roman goods found at Traprain Law, East Lothian might suggest that this proved profitable, though this is open to speculation.

 Since the 3rd century, Britannia had been divided into four provinces.
 In a late reorganisation a province called Valentia was created, which may have been a new province, perhaps including the Votadini territory, but is more likely to have been one of the four existing provinces renamed.

 Excavations in Votadini territory, especially around Traprain Law, have unearthed silver Roman items, including several Gallic Roman coins, indicating some level of trade with the continent.
 It is unknown, however, whether the other items were traded for, or given to them by the Romans as an appeasement.